vinicarlos56/php-composer-autocompletion/README.md

 # php-composer-completion package
-autocomplete provider for php projects based on composer.
+autocomplete+ provider for php projects based on composer.

 This package is currently under development and might not work properly with others php providers.

 # How it works